LemuelCushing/PolishUprisingSeminar/Notes.md

+---
+layout: post
+---

 -----------------------------------------------------------
     Notes on Polish Uprising Seminar
 -----------------------------------------------------------
 13.12

 Reading Ferrie's 1994 paper on Immigrant Wealth Accumulation informs me of an extensive American census of immigrant ships between 1840 to 1870.
 Furthermore, the exact same method used in the article can be used to study the patterns of Polish immigrants after the '63 uprising, perhaps.

 Sites to check: